What does an Addiction Counselor in Minnesota do? What is Their Job Role?

 - the program meets or exceeds national standards

 - the program will focus on professional counseling rather than psychology oreducation

 - CACREP graduates statistically receive higher scores on the National Counselor Examination for Licensure and Certification (NCE).

 - the requirements for licensure will be met.

 Board of Behavioral Health and Therapy

 The Minnesota Board of Behavioral Health and Therapy states that their mission is to “protect the public” by enforcing statutes governing licensees.
-The Board provides effective licensure practices for qualified candidates as well as monitoring the counseling industry to uphold standards of ethical practice.
+The Board provides effective licensure practices for qualified alcohol and drug counselor candidates as well as monitoring the counseling industry to uphold standards of ethical practice.
 The Board is responsible for initial and renewal licensure and setting forth rules of conduct.
 A list of licensees is available through the Board, as well as consumer information regarding the laws and regulations professionals must adhere to.
 The Minnesota Board reviews established rules periodically and are host to a disciplinary committee with a formal complaint process.

 2829 University Ave SE

 Minneapolis MN 55414